Japanese adult adoption: History and origins

 Though it may have originated earlier, adult adoption was used within the sect of Pure Land Buddhism.
 This sect of Buddhism, called Jodo Shinshu, is associated with the Honganji temples located near Kyoto.
 Sons associated with the Honganji would be adopted out into prominent families of the surrounding areas.
 It most likely developed as a strategy for gaining power within the community, but it just happened to have some practical consequences associated with it.
 When families would find themselves lacking either a capable male heir or a son altogether, they would turn to adoption by marrying a man to one of their daughters, or just merely taking them into their household.
 It was a way for families to ensure the continuity of a reliable male line that would take over as the family head and sometimes the head of the family business.

 Adult adoption lost some of its steam during the following years after its use in the 13th century.
 It really became a common occurrence around 1600 when the Tokugawa period began.
 Starting out small, it was used mostly by the Samurai class, especially those who lacked an elder or a capable son.
 Those who wished to adopt were encouraged to look within their own extended family for suitable candidates, but would adopt outside of the family if there were no viable options.
 Adopted sons (during the Tokugawa period, especially in the early years) usually were a part of the same social circle and income level.
 From the point of view of the adopted son, it was not so much an increase of class position, but rather a way to receive an independent life by becoming a first-born son.
 This does not mean that there were no vertical jumps in the social stratum by less wealthy individuals, but it was significantly less common.
 By being adopted, second-born sons were able to take over as the heads of households, and become the leader of the family business as well as a leader within the community itself.

 The popularity of this practice rose steadily throughout the Tokugawa period, and soon became a common occurrence among social groups other than Samurai.
 The reason for its popularity among the ruling class has been speculated to have risen out of a low birth rate among wealthy and important, though there are many other reported reasons or inconsistencies that refute this explanation.
-It is also worth noting that to think of secession as tied through the possession of an heir and that lacking one is the only historical cause for adoption is reductive, even in generality; complexities such as "passing over" a firstborn and adoption while already having an heir have strong historical precedent throughout the Tokugawa era.
+It is also worth noting that to think of succession as tied through the possession of an heir and that lacking one is the only historical cause for adoption is reductive, even in generality; complexities such as "passing over" a firstborn and adoption while already having an heir have strong historical precedent throughout the Tokugawa era.

 What is known, though, is that it has continued to be practiced in modern Japan, although it has become much more of a business strategy in certain areas.